October 11, 2020 | Tax Audits

 In other words, don’t try to deduct your whole monthly rent payment as your home office deduction, but as an alternative, claim just the percentage of your home that is essentially used specifically as a workplace.
 Any claimed work expenditures should be entirely business-related.

 Work with Qualified NYC Tax lawyers: Take the help of experienced tax attorneys who could guide you through the whole fling process and make sure you are making accurate filing so that you can avoid an IRS audit.
-These experts can evaluate everything and make sure you are following all rules and regulations that apply to your situation, plus help you express “reasonable” claims.
+These tax experts can evaluate everything and make sure you are following all rules and regulations that apply to your situation, plus help you express “reasonable” claims.